 Even amid the disruption to retail and retail supply chains over the last decade, one thing remains constant: every customer touchpoint is a win/lose moment for your brand.
 And that’s as true for the delivery as it is for your store experience.
 Customers expect an easy, convenient trouble-free transaction – from the moment the order is placed, selecting the delivery mode, tracking progress, and the driver arriving at the right place and time.
 If one or more touches in the chain break, you’ve hurt or even lost the customer’s trust.
 And once lost, it can take three times the effort to win it back.

-While competitive pricing is table-stakes for any last-mile delivery provider, Roadie’s same-day and on-demand service is easy to integrate quickly and the highest quality delivery network.
-From driver vetting and training to enterprise-ready platform features including a robust API, custom workflow training and rigorous chain of custody tracking, we believe there’s long-term value in delivering a great end-customer experience.
+While competitive pricing is table-stakes for any last-mile delivery provider, Roadie’s same-day and on-demand delivery platform makes it easy to integrate quickly and leverage our high-quality delivery network.
+Features like a robust API, driver background checks, custom workflow training and our rigorous chain of custody tracking, deliver long-term value towards building a great end-customer experience.

 Roadie is committed to helping you strategize and innovate as an extension of your brand.
 It’s a reputation we earn every day through our high customer satisfaction scores, our 99+ percent on-time deliverability, and the continuing support of and growth of our customers, from consumer and small mom and pops to respected brands including The Home Depot, Walmart, Tractor Supply, Advance Auto and all five major U.S. airlines.